h2r/LaNPM-Dataset/DataCard.md

 #### Dataset Use(s)
 <!-- scope: telescope -->
 <!-- info: Select **one**: -->
-- Safe for production use
 - Safe for research use
-- Conditional use - some unsafe applications
-- Only approved use
-- Others (please specify)

 #### Suitable Use Case(s)
 <!-- scope: periscope -->